-Guardianship is the collection of rights and duties that a parent, or nonparent, may have in respect of a child.
-For example, a guardian has a duty to financially maintain the child and to make decisions in the major areas of the child's life e.g. choice of religion, of school, medical matters, decisions about leaving the country and where the child lives.
-See 'guardianship' at www.treoir.ie.
+Guardianship is the collection of rights and duties that a parent, or non-parent, may have in respect of a child.
+For example, a guardian has a duty to financially maintain the child and has the right to make decisions in the major areas of the child's life e.g. choice of religion, of school, medical matters, decisions about leaving the country and where the child lives.
+See 'guardianship' at www.treoir.ie